FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 ```
 Replace **PORT** with the serial port to which the ESP32-C3 is connected.

-If you are setting up the ESP32-C3 for the first time, the device will go though the Wi-Fi provisioning workflow and you will have to use the app you previously downloaded, to scan the QR code and follow the instructions that follow.
+If you are setting up the ESP32-C3 for the first time, the device will go though the Wi-Fi provisioning workflow and you will have to use the app you previously downloaded to scan the QR code and follow the instructions that follow.
 Once the device is provisioned successfully with the required Wi-Fi credentials, the demo will proceed.
 If previously Wi-Fi provisioned, the device will not go through the Wi-Fi provisioning workflow again.
-Note: If the ESP32-C3 was previously Wi-Fi provisioned, and you are on a different network and wish to re-provision with new network credentials, you will have to erase the nvs flash partition where the Wi-Fi credentials are stored, else the device will presume that it has already been provisioned.
-In such a situation, use the following command to erase the nvs partition.
+Note: If the ESP32-C3 was previously Wi-Fi provisioned, and you are on a different network and wish to re-provision with new network credentials, you will have to erase the nvs flash partition where the Wi-Fi credentials are stored, otherwise the device will presume that it has already been provisioned.
+In this situation, use the following command to erase the nvs partition.
 ```
 parttool.py -p PORT erase_partition --partition-name=nvs
 ```